jessemadison-code/BSU-jessemadison/README.md

 ## BSU-jessemadison
+## Interests
+- Camping
-- Skylar
+- Night Drives
+## Best Friends
-- D
+- Carter
-- A
+- Ivan
+## Plagarism
+Plagarism should not be used when regarding assignments.